-The Academic Success Centre is now serving the Ted Rogers School of Management community virtually.
-Please review our full list of PDF fileservices available for remote and online support, opens in new window.
+The Academic Success Centre is serving the Ted Rogers School of Management community virtually in the 2020/21 academic year.

 We aim to respond to all emails within 2 business days.
 However, due to the high volume of inquiries at this time, please be patient with us.
 We will get to your email.